 Imagine an email from a long-time Hong Kong-based vendor requesting their payment be directed, not to their normal Hong Kong bank, but instead to a bank located in the UK.
 Why would a Hong Kong company use a bank in the UK?

-To safeguard your organization ensure associates are aware of this scam and review policies to require verification of email requests for funds transfer.
-Simply being aware of this scam and verifying requests for funds transfer will go a long way to protect your organization from loss associated with Business Email Compromise.
+Simply being aware of this scam, and verifying requests for fund transfers, will go a long way to protect your organization from loss associated with Business Email Compromise.

 I think I’ve been the victim of BEC – what do I do now?

 If you suspect your business email has been compromised:

 - Immediately notify your other online banking users and urge them to not transmit any payments that were authorized by an email instruction.